shawn-mcguire/minding-the-gap/README.md

 # minding-the-gap
 Codebase to investigate correlation of preference gap between rich and poor and policy adoption rates.
+The dataset (gilens_data_sm_copy.csv) is a subset of the dataset procured by Prof. Martin Gilens located at https://www.russellsage.org/economic-inequality-and-political-representation

 # Usage
 1. slope_vs_p90_adoption_plotter.py plots adoption rate vs (p90 - p10) and p90.